 Hence, we support the estimates of the University of Oxford researchers Michael Osborne and Carl Frey that architecture is one of the least likely professions to be automated in the next 20 years.
 Architects have a 1.8 percent chance of being automated, compared to an 89.4 percent chance for taxi drivers and a 93.5 percent chance for accountants.

-Being a profession that requires both innovation and negotiation, human involvement is a must since these are the two skills computers struggle with.
+Being a profession that requires both innovation and negotiation, human involvement is a must since these are the two skills even architect computers struggle with.

 Testing Out Automated Designs

 As you already know, Google and Autodesk have been trying out the latest technologies and systems to automate architecture.
-And they have been successful to a certain extent, so before we conclude this guide, let’s take a look at these programs to know what the future holds for them.
+They have been successful to a certain extent, so before we conclude this guide, let’s take a look at these programs to know what the future holds for them.

 The Dreamcatcher Project